 Asylum seekers can move freely within the territory of Slovenia.
 Freedom of movement is guaranteed by Article 32 of the Constitution of the Republic of Slovenia.
+In March 2020, the Government issued a general ordinance prohibiting individuals from travelling outside of their municipality, due to the COVID-19 pandemic.
+This ordinance included asylum seekers.
+The ordinance was revoked in February 2021.

 After the lodging of the asylum application they are accommodated in the Asylum Home or one of its branch facilities, depending on their personal circumstances.
 Single men are normally accommodated in branch facility Kotnikova in Ljubljana, families in branch facility Logatec, and unaccompanied children in the student dormitory in Postojna.
 The Asylum Home is also divided into separate units for single men, families and children.